Braydenfou/Braydenfou.github.io/README.md

 # Brayden Fournier - Portfolio Website

 Welcome to my portfolio website!
 This is a showcase of my work, skills, and projects as a full-stack developer.
-The site is designed to provide a clear and engaging overview of my expertise in web and software development, while also allowing visitors to explore my personal projects and professional journey.

 ## Table of Contents